 KEOPS methodology extends the CRISP-DM process model by integrating knowledge in most steps of the mining process.
 The initial step focuses on business understanding.
 The second step focuses on data understanding and activities in order to check data reliability.
 Data reliability problems are solved during the third step of data preparation.
 The fourth step is the evaluation of extracted models.
-In this paper we don't focus on modeling step of CRISP-DM model since we ran CLOSE algorithm (Pasquier et al., 1999) which extracts association rules without domain knowledge.
+In this paper we don't focus on modeling step of CRISP-DM model since we ran CLOSE algorithm [17] which extracts association rules without domain knowledge.

-4.1 Business understanding
+3.1 Business Understanding